Stop going on valuations!

 Use these answers to tell your own stories about success you’ve had for people in getting high prices, fast sales and with, sometimes uncomfortable (see “Price” up next), honesty.

-Facts (your manipulate RIghtmove stats) tell.
+Facts (your manipulated Rightmove stats) tell.
 Stories sell.

-There’s a reason we all used to call these presentations, your clients want to talk about price.
+There’s a reason we all used to call these presentations, valuations.
+Your clients want to talk about price.
 They think it’s all they want to talk about and they think it’s all that matters.

 So, keep control of your presentation, address price on your terms as the professional and get it done early.

 This isn’t the part where I tell you how to do your job.
 Pricing’s hard.
 It’s what we bother with the next step.